Home > Text Processing & Search > cut

 Extract Specific Character Range from a File

-Cuts out only from the first character to the fifth character of each line in the `data.txt` file.
+Extracts characters from the 6th position to the end of each line in the `/etc/passwd` file.

 Related commands